bcgov/bcstats-ses/src/README.md

 All data are stored on the LAN.
 BC Stats data may be slightly different from the public-available data.

+A data documentation is created for how, when, and where we collect and clean those data.
+The data documentation is stored in the project folder on the LAN.

 ### Usage

-Each data is cleaned and outputed to a CSV file in a single R script.
+Each data is cleaned and saved to a CSV file in a single R script.

 Some data sets may have a standalone look up table for their categorical variables.

+* `01_output_statscan_census.R` downloads, cleans, and saves the census data in the `output` folder.